 Туре Stiff degrees of freedom per node Limitations Comments Plane stress 2: In-plane translation only. (x,y) Assumes zero stress normal to element Plane Strain 2: In-plane translation only. (x,y) Only allowed in Plane strain structures.
-Assumes zero strain normal to element Axisymmetric 2: In-plane translation only. (x,y) Only allowed in Axisymmetric structures Strain normal to elements is "hoop" strain (proportional to radial movement and distance from centre) Fabric 2: In-plane translation only. (x,y) Disregards all moments and out of plane forces.
+Assumes zero strain normal to element Axisymmetric 2: In-plane translation Only allowed in Strain normal to elements only. (x,y) Axisymmetric structures. is "hoop" strain (proportional to radial movement and distance from centre) Fabric 2: In-plane translation only. (x,y) Disregards all moments and out of plane forces.
 Warp and weft stiffness as well as in-plane Poisson's ratio can be specified.
 Normally tension only (non-linear).
 A non-linear solver (such as GsRelax) is needed to get "out of plane" stiffness effects due to fabric displacement.
-Flat plate 3: Out-of-plane translation and rotations only. (z,xx,yy) Similar to a shell element but excluding in-plane effects Flat shell 5: All except rotation about local z axis. (x,y,z,xx,yy) Most commonly used 2D element for modelling slabs and walls.
-6: All (x,y,z,xx,yy,zz) for Allman-Cook forumation Curved shell 6: All (x,y,z,xx,yy,zz) Not currently supported by GSA, but available fo export.
-Element can be curved rout of plane.
-Wall element 6.
-All (x,y,z,xx,yy,zz) Forces and moments within the element are not available in this version of GSA Element is flat and must be quad4.
+Flat plate 3: Out-of-plane translation and rotations only. (z,xx,yy) Similar to a shell element but excluding in-plane effects Flat shell 5: All except rotation about local z axis. (x,y,z,xx,yy) t Most commonly used 2D element for modelling 6: All (x,y,z,xx,yy,zz) for Allman-Cook forumation slabs and walls.
+Curved shell 6: All (x,y,z,xx,yy,zz) Not currently supported by GSA, but available for export.
+Element can be curved out of plane.
 Load panel none Linear elements only For application of load to adjacent beam elements